joseluiscuri/Election_Analysis/README.md

 # Election_Analysis
-Using Python to determine the poll winner
+Using Python to determine the Election's winner